-And these vineyards really are within the city limits: nobody slipped a brown paper envelope to the cartographers, so they’d move the city border out into wine territory.
+And these vineyards really are within the city limits; nobody slipped a brown paper envelope to the cartographers so they’d move the city border out into wine territory.

 White wine typically makes up most of the harvest.
 While you’ll find your Chardonnay and Sauvignon Blanc, the commonest grape variety is a fairly local one called Grüner Veltliner, popular in white wine spritzers.

 Red wines include Merlot and Cabernet Sauvignon, but (again) another local variety is commonest: Blauer Zweigelt.

 Of course, skeptics might question whether any of this is quality wine.
 After all, you don’t see the word Vienna on too many wine menus in the gourmet temples of London, Paris and New York.

 You’d have to judge for yourself, but Viennese wines score well in national wine guides.
 And a 2023 list of the most influential wine producers in Austria (based on the opinions of top sommeliers ) included five from Vienna.

 The city also has a hotly-contested annual Wiener Weinpreis (Vienna Wine Awards) with formal evaluations by an independent jury.

 In 2021, for example, the city’s state-owned Cobenzl winery took home first prize in three categories: Sekt, Riesling kräftig and Weißburgunder kräftig.
 In 2022, they won the Rote Cuvées category.
 In 2023, the gold medal went to them in the Wiener Gemischter Satz DAC Ortswein category.